da-baranov/AspNetCore.ExtDirect/README.md

 ## Passing arguments to Polling handlers

 The Ext Direct specification allows a developer to pass arguments (in a form of query string) to polling handlers.
-This may be handy if your polling handler produces multiple type of events and you want to filter out some of those.
+This may be handy if your polling handler produces multiple type of events and you want to filter out some of those on client-side.
-Lets imagine your query string looks like `?eventName=ondata&skip=100&take=100`.
+Lets imagine that your filter query string looks like `?eventName=ondata&skip=100&take=100`.
 In ASP.NET Core such an URL can be mapped to a C# class with the following structure:

 ```csharp